 Dr Tobias Wauer

 Originally from Munich I studied Biochemistry as fellow of the German National Academic Foundation (Studienstiftung) at TU München.
 During my MSc I performed research on DNA Origami (Prof. Hendrik Dietz, TUM) and protein folding (Prof. Ulrich Hartl, MPI Munich).
 For a year I was also a visiting student at the University of Oxford to work with Prof. Hagan Bayley on new approaches for DNA sequencing using protein nanopores.
 This is where I grew fond of British people, pubs and College life in particular.
 In 2011 I started a PhD in Molecular Biology at Cambridge (Trinity College).
 My PhD research was conducted at the MRC Laboratory of Molecular Biology under the supervision of Dr David Komander and dealt with the molecular origins of Parkinson's Disease.
-Besides research I am interested in history, politics, traveling, and all sorts of activities associated with mountains.
+After that I became a Research Fellow at Emmanuel and remained associated with the College ever since.
+Besides research I am interested in history, traveling, and all sorts of activities associated with mountains.

 My research focuses on understanding the molecular mechanism of disease.
-Insights into how nanometer-sized molecular machines carry out a myriad of tasks inside a cell is not only very interesting, but also provides us with an idea of what to do when something goes wrong with this machinery in a state of disease.
-During my PhD I solved the molecular structure of the protein Parkin which, when mutated, is the most frequent cause for early-onset Parkinson’s disease.
+Insights into how nanometer-sized molecular machines carry out a myriad of tasks inside a cell is not only very interesting, but also provides us with an idea of what to do when there is a molecular malfunction in a state of disease.
+During my PhD I solved the molecular structure of the protein Parkin.
+Mutations in Parkin are the most frequent cause for early-onset Parkinson’s disease.
 Intriguingly, we could map dozens of Parkinson’s disease patient mutations on the structure and for the first time were able to categorize many of them according to their mechanism of action.
 Moreover, it revealed that Parkin is trapped in an autoinhibited state and requires activation before it can fulfill its protective role in the cell.
 The race to find the Parkin activator led to the discovery of phosphorylated Ubiquitin.
 Ubiquitin is a well-established signaling molecule in the cell, but only its phosphorylated form has novel biochemical and structural properties including the propensity to activate Parkin.
-I subsequently solved the molecular structure of Parkin in complex with phosphorylated Ubiquitin, which revealed the basis of Parkin activation.
-Insights into processes like these are crucial to eventually identify Parkin activators for the treatment of Parkinson’s disease.
+I subsequently solved the molecular structure of Parkin in complex with phosphorylated Ubiquitin, which gave insights into the Parkin activation mechanism.
+Elucidating processes like these is crucial to eventually identify Parkin activators for the treatment of Parkinson’s disease.

 As a Research Fellow at the MRC Laboratory of Molecular Biology I am continuing my work on the role of molecular machines in disease, with a focus on cancer and neurodegeneration.